timluh98/FS-Webapp/docs/team-eval/contributions.md

 - Integration into `base.html` and `register.html`

 ### October 25 - Offer Functionality
-- "+ Automotive Part" button for Suppliers
+- "+ Motorcycle Part" button for Suppliers
 - New route in `app.py`
 - Creation of `catalogue_index`
  - Login button in top right